joanFaseDev/frontendmentor/meet-landing-page/README-template.md

 - **Ways to add an image passed a certain breakpoint?** -> Created two html elements _picture_ and made one of them invisible using _display: none_ until the specific breakpoint is passed.

--**No footer element** -> one of the assets of this project is an image named 'image-footer' yet i didn't use a _footer_ element for it wasn't appropriate for the type of content in it.
+- **No footer element** -> one of the assets of this project is an image named 'image-footer' yet i didn't use a _footer_ element for it wasn't appropriate for the type of content in it.

+- **Breakpoint max(300px) added** -> added a breakpoint for very small device.
+Essentially to change the photo's layout.

 ### Built with